djgrant/react-quest/README.md

 ### Performing optimistic updates

 Suppose we want to immediately update the local data store with new data, even before it has been posted to the server?
 We can implement optimistic updates by returning an array of promises from mutation methods.
 The local data store will be updated with result of each promise as they resolve.
-Whichever promise resolves last will be Let's see it in action:
+Let's see it in action:

 ```js
 var postsResolver = {